eG News

 eGI can monitor VMware environments, but VMware has cornered that market with its own strong monitoring tools.
 Citrix has its own monitoring tools as well, like Director and EdgeSight, but eGI still wins business in managing Citrix environments within the context of managing other infrastructure layers.

-In APM, eGI is taking on New Relic and AppDynamics in Java and .NET environments. dynaTrace and AppNeta are also strong competitors here.
+In APM, eGI is taking on New Relic and AppDynamics in Java and .NET environments.
+Dynatrace and AppNeta are also strong competitors here.
 With a focus on APM in virtualized environments, eGI competes with BlueStripe Software, at least for mindshare.
 In SAP application monitoring, Aternity and Knoa are the strongest competitors for eGI.

 In broad IT infrastructure monitoring and management, eG Innovations sees Microsoft Systems Center Operations Manager, SolarWinds and LogicMonitor, with Splunk the chief competitor around IT performance analytics.
 Other vendors we're tracking in this space include Kaseya, Idera, CA Nimsoft, ScienceLogic, Ipswitch, AccelOps, Zabbix, Zenoss and GroundWork.
 If eG Innovations is competing against Splunk in performance analytics, it's likely seeing other performance-management-oriented log analyzers like SumoLogic, Loggly and Logentries, as well as anomaly detectors like Netuitive and Prelert.